john-joyner/Playbooks/Create-Incident-on-missing-Data-Source/readme.md

 ### The "Initialize variable - Sentinel Data Sources" task in the Logic App must be customized for your environment.

 The variable is pre-populated with a number of data sources to get you started.
 Delete the data sources you don't have in your environment and add those not already in the list.
+You should include all the data sources in your Microsoft Sentinel -> Configuration -> Data Connectors list as well as Azure Monitor -> Settings -> Data Collection Rules.

 Each data source is specified as an array with two "attribute : value" pairs like this: